Chart Color Schemes

 Rockdale - Banksia has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 59 projects that could affect the region.
-Notable ones include Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, Rockdale Community and Cultural Centre, and 570 Princes Highway Co-Living Development.
-The following list details those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 59 projects likely impacting the region.
+Notable projects include Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, Rockdale Community and Cultural Centre, and 570 Princes Highway Co-Living Development.
+The following list details projects of highest relevance.

 Professional plan users can use the search below to filter and access additional projects.